williaz/TechRefresher/Spring5_Demo.md

   - rememberMe() default 2 weeks
   - httpBasic(): another app: HTTP Basic authentication is one way to authenticate a user to an application HTTP directly in the request itself.
   - logout(): logout capability is already enabled by your configuration without you having to do anything else.

+- 5. secured method
+  - Spring Security provides three different kinds of security annotations:
+    - Spring Security’s own @Secured
+      - @EnableGlobalMethodSecurity(securedEnabled=true) for @Secured
+      - AuthenticationException or Access-DeniedException
+    - JSR-250’s @RolesAllowed
+      - @EnableGlobalMethodSecurity(jsr250Enabled=true)
+      - any methods annotated with @RolesAllowed will be wrapped with Spring Security’s aspects
+    - Expression-driven annotations, with @PreAuthorize, @PostAuthorize, @PreFilter, and @PostFilter
+      - prePostEnabled = true
+      - @PostAuthorize: executed first and intercepted afterward, be care of side effect
+      - @PostFilter: filter data collection
+      - @PreFilter uses SpEL to filter a collection to only the elements that satisfy the SpEL expression.
+    - implements PermissionEvaluator.hasPermission() to replace SpEL
+  - enabling annotation-based method security: @EnableGlobalMethodSecurity
+    - class extends GlobalMethodSecurityConfiguration can config oauth also

 - authen, multi user, path security level